Treasure Island (1966 miniseries): Background

 After successful adaptions of Robinson Crusoe and Don Quijote, Treasure Island was the third in a row of sixteen television adventures mini-series by ZDF between 1964 and 1983.
-It was filmed at the Lake Garda with an international cast and crew.
+It was filmed at locations in Brittany, at Corsica and at Lake Garda (Italy), with an international cast and crew.
 Michael Ande, who portrayed Jim, suffered a serious accident during filming and had to be doubled in some scenes.
 It was produced on 35 mm film with many small details and even in colour, although colour television was introduced on German television only in 1967 (so the first screening had to be in black and white).

 After the success of the mini-series, Ivor Dean (who portrayed John Silver) worked on a follow-up film with producer Robert S. Baker, but it never materialised before Dean's death in 1974.
 Baker continued to develop the project and it was finally made as the 10 part serial Return to Treasure Island in 1986.